Service

 EXFOLIATION

+Wet the desired area then using a sponge, loofah, scrub, brush or glove, rub in the opposite direction of hair growth.
 After waxing, we recommend you wait 3 days before exfoliating because your pores have been opened when the hair was removed and your skin could still be sensitive.

 INGROWN HAIR